Selling Your Business to a Search Fund

 Over the past few years, Search Funds have exploded in growth with more Searchers entering the market and an abundance of investors funding them.
 But while Search Funds appear to be the new thing, their origins date back to 1984 when Professor H Irving Grousbeck created the concept at Standford Graduate School of Business.
 Since then hundreds of Search Funds have been created, successfully acquired businesses, and are operating today.

 Most Searchers are from elite MBA programs such as Stanford, Harvard, Berkeley, and other top colleges largely because these schools have close alumni connections with equity groups and family offices interested in investing in Search Funds.
-Many of these schools have entrepreneurship programs that encourage students to either build or acquire small businesses and also have relationships with alumni investors.
+Many of these schools have entrepreneurship programs encouraging students to build or acquire small businesses and relationships with alumni investors.
+Entrepreneurship Though Acquistion (ETA) is now offered as a curriculum at Harvard Business School, Duke, NYU, Northwestern, Columbia, and other MBA programs.

 How Does a Search Fund Work?